AkemMensah/The-Little-Bee-Restaurant/README.md

 python manage.py runserver  # For backend (Django)

-The app should now be accessible at http://localhost:3000.
+The backend should now be accessible at http://localhost:8000.

 Usage: